PPPW/deep-learning-random-explore/divide_1cycle/README.md

 ## How to run

+_Update_: it's already integrated into fastai in [this PR](https://github.com/fastai/fastai/pull/1556).
+You can use it directly in `learn.fit`.
+If you are using an old version, you can use the code below.

 The `PartialOneCycleScheduler` inherits `OneCycleScheduler` and made the changes we discussed above.
 To use it, for example, run a 20 epoch 1cycle policy starting from epoch 8: